For most anglers Blacktip shark fishing is their first introduction into the world of shark fishing as a whole.

 Sharks have a much better sense of smell than they do eyesight so get that chum in the water early.

 Use the smelliest and oiliest fish you can find.
 A great reliable chum is a mix of mackerel and barracuda if you can get your hands on them.
-The mackerel are nice and oily and the cuda smell pretty strong.
+The mackerel are nice and oily and the barracuda smell pretty strong.

 Even if you are casting lures still try to get a small bit of chum in the water.